c1flores/Coding-Assessment/Assets/pseudocode/Pseudocode.md

 ```

-#### Add all event listeners for button functionality and proper page display/
+#### Add all event listeners for button functionality and proper page display.

      startbtn...
      choicesButtons...